btecu/ember-simple-tree/README.md

 ### Blocks

 You may optionally pass a block to the `light-tree` component to render each node area with custom HTML.
-The node area is the area directly to the right of each arrow (and possibly checkbox) in the tree.
-The Node yields back the model for each area so that you can use attributes dynamically.

 ```handlebars
 {{#light-tree